 SEO’s have to consider that search assistants like Google Now, Cortana and Siri will serve up a single result and not multiple results, which will make SEO more competitive.

-75% of users already don’t scroll past the first page of search results, which means that businesses who want to compete in the IoT space will need to adjust their marketing strategies to win.
+75% of users already don’t scroll past the first page of their search, which means that businesses who want to compete in the IoT space will need to adjust their marketing strategies to win.

 The key players are Apple, Google, and Microsoft/Bing, who are providing the best possible search results to encourage users to use their voice devices.

 Make sure your SEO is streamlined to rank better on these tech platforms first.